Mohanlal's Song For Neerali: Here's What Shreya Ghoshal Has To Say!

 Shreya Ghosal about Song & Mohanlal

 Shreya Ghosal is all praises for the song as well and stated that she is extremely happy with the song.
-She also showered praises on the tune set by Stephen Devassy .It is for the first time that she is singing a song for a tune set by Stephen Devassy.
+She also showered praises on the tune set by Stephen Devassy .It is for the first time that she is singing a song to a tune set by Stephen Devassy.
 The singer also added that the audiences will definitely enjoy this melody song from Mohanlal.

 Mohanlal's Previous Song